Victor Y. Wang

 On Hilbert 2-class fields and 2-towers of imaginary quadratic number fields, J. Number Theory 160 (2016), 492–515; written at Duluth REU 2015.
 I thought about a question of Martinet (1978): must every imaginary quadratic number field K/Q have an infinite Hilbert 2-class field tower when the discriminant of K has 5 prime factors?
 Naturally one tries to use class-field-theoretic constructions and inequalities, but difficulties arise from the combinatorics of certain 5 x 5 (or smaller) binary matrices of quadratic symbols.
 I proved some new cases and found some precise reasons and examples explaining some of the difficulties.

 Simultaneous core partitions: parameterizations and sums, Electron.
 J. Combin.
-23 (2016), no. 1, Paper 1.4, 34 pp; written at Duluth REU 2015.
+23 (2016), no. 1, Paper 1.4, 34 pages; written at Duluth REU 2015.
 This showed me a beautiful side of partitions and hook lengths that I had not seen before, and gave me a nice opportunity to interact with the vibrant core partitions community.
 Specifically, I re-interpreted some number-theoretic stabilizer sizes of Fayers in a friendlier way, which led to proofs of some enumerative-combinatorial conjectures of Fayers, as well as a simpler proof of a foundational structural result of Fayers.

 Presentations